DesignTinker27/qualia-design-system/claude-skills/stakeholder-communication.md

 # Stakeholder Communication Skill

+**When asked to prepare communications for stakeholders (VPs, engineers, design community) regarding Qualia's design system, apply the following formats, tone, and messaging:**

 ## Overview
 This skill formats updates and communications for different audiences (VPs, engineering teams, design cohorts) using your established tone and structure preferences.

-## When to Use
+## When to Use (Trigger Phrases)
-- Writing executive summaries for leadership
+- "Write executive summaries for leadership"
-- Creating Discord posts for design system community
+- "Create Discord posts for design system community"
-- Preparing Slack updates for cross-functional teams
+- "Prepare Slack updates for cross-functional teams"
-- Drafting business impact communications
+- "Draft business impact communications"

 ## Audience-Specific Formats